oleg-ai-dev/emg_heb_site/memory-bank/progress.md

 - Editorial and technical directives for all future articles are now codified in the Memory Bank and .clinerules.
 - All static pages (About Us, Accessibility, Terms, etc.) are included in the sitemap.
 - All blog articles are discoverable and indexed for search engines.
+- **New Article Added (April 15, 2025):** Created and corrected a comprehensive article on Guillain-Barré Syndrome (`guillain-barre-syndrome-detailed.tsx`), adhering to current formatting and image standards.

 ## 2. What's Left to Build / In Progress
 - For every new article: